newrelic/node-newrelic/README.md

 ## Getting started

 1. [Install node](http://nodejs.org/#download).
 For now, at least 0.6 is
    required.
 Some features (e.g. error tracing) depend in whole or in part on features in 0.8 and above.
-Development work is being done against the latest released version.
+Development work on the agentis being done against the latest released non-development version of Node.
 2. Install this module via `npm install newrelic` for the application you want to monitor.
 3. Copy `newrelic.js` from `node_modules/newrelic` into the root directory of